DekodeInteraktiv/imageshop-media-library/readme.txt

 === Imageshop ===
-Tags: media library, media cdn
+Tags: media library, media cdn, DAM
-Requires at least: 5.0
+Requires at least: 5.6
 Requires PHP: 5.6
 Tested up to: 5.9
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Imageshop provides a single source for all your company media needs.
+Cloud based DAM Solution

 == Description ==

-The Imageshop plugin will integrate with your sites media library, providing you with the same interface you are already familiar with, while providing media from your own image bank.
+Imageshop is a cloud-based [http://www.imageshop.org Digital Asset Management system) (image bank /DAM system) that makes it easier than ever to organize, search, share and use your digital files, internally and with the outside world and partners.

-This helps your business maintain one source of truth for all your media needs.
+Drag & drop uploading and ultra-efficient image tagging enable your files are always available in the DAM system when and where they are needed, in the right format and the best quality.
+Read more about Imageshop here: http://www.imageshop.org

 == Frequently Asked Questions ==